kaidez/kaidez.github.io/_posts/2010-12-03-cnn-calls-track-option-google-killer.md

 author: Kai Gittens
 layout: post
 permalink: /cnn-calls-track-option-google-killer/
-meta-excerpt: Quick recap of CNN's article on the FTC's proposal of adding a do not track feature that consumers can use for internet browsing, short opinion included
+excerpt: Quick recap of CNN's article on the FTC's proposal of adding a do not track feature that consumers can use for internet browsing, short opinion included
-category: personal
+categories: personal
 cat-name: "Personal"
 tags: [rant]
+og-image: default-image.jpg
 ---
 CNN wrote a pretty decent article yesterday on the FTC’s proposed “do not track” option.
 The government agency is calling for the creation of a web browser plug-in that allows endusers to block their information from being collected by third parties.

 The positive of this is increased enduser privacy, which is a growing concern.
 The negative is the cascading effect it could have on business, especially for companies like Google that track user information in order to properly target ads to consumers.

 Other companies that follow this business model include Facebook, CNN, Amazon, etc. And of course, bloggers that depend on generated ad revenue (like me) would be in trouble.